 A product is meant to meet a consumer’s ordinary expectations.
 Yet, defective products injure thousands of Americans each year.
 Whether due to a car component that failed or a kitchen appliance that didn’t work as it should, the product manufacturer can be held liable for any injuries that result.
 Product liability laws were established on the basis that businesses have an obligation to protect users from potential hazards.

 Product defects can be either design defects, manufacturing defects or marketing defects.
 Design defects are present at the product’s conception well before the commencement of its manufacture.
 Manufacturing defects occur during the building or assembly of the product.
 Marketing flaws are the result of how the product is packaged and sold (e.g. insufficient safety warnings, inadequate usage instructions or improper labeling).

 Victims can seek legal recourse by proving that the defect is what caused their injury.

 Employees may also be entitled to rehabilitation benefits which cover not just physical therapy but also vocational rehabilitation.
 Vocational rehabilitation is training for a new kind of job in the event the victim can no longer perform their previous job role.
 Workers compensation laws and procedures can be confusing for the layperson to understand.
-That’s why it is vital that you or an injured loved one contract Orlando personal injury attorneys that will guide you throughout the process.
+That’s why it is vital that you or an injured loved one contact out Orlando personal injury attorneys at the Badgley Law Group that will guide you throughout the process.

 Florida follows the strict liability principle when it comes to dog bites.
 This means the dog owner is liable if the animal attacks someone.
 This is regardless of whether the owner tried to protect the victim or was unaware that their dog could be dangerous.